Mr1Skeletoner/printColored/README.md

 trying to write the statement above on your own may fail because what i wrote has a secret character so just copy paste it

+UPD: js run the main file and it will print every format

 THANK YOU FOR READING/USING MY CODE!!
 HOPE IT HELPS!!